ibm-cloud-docs/vpc/block_storage_vpc_monitoring.md

 | Pending deletion | A volume is being deleted.
 If you're unsure the volume is deleted, verify this state.
 Attempting to delete a volume again while in this state results in a conflict error. | Inapplicable |
 | Updating | A volume's capacity is [expanding](/docs/vpc?topic=vpc-expanding-block-storage-volumes) or volume IOPS being [adjusted](/docs/vpc?topic=vpc-adjusting-volume-iop). | OK |
 | Unusable | A volume is unusable because the customer root key (CRK) was [deleted](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-delete-root-keys) or [disabled](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-disable-root-keys). | Inapplicable |
 {: caption="Table 1.
-Block storage statuses" caption-side="bottom"}
+Block Storage statuses" caption-side="bottom"}

-## Block storage volume health states
+## Block Storage volume health states
 {: #block-storage-vpc-health-states}

 Volume health states correspond with volume statuses.
 Table 2 describes the health states and health reasons.